-at housing.uga.edu
+bit.ly/3uEKwEN

-Askus anything! first-year webinars
+Ask us anything! first-year webinars

-SUMMER 2020 | 15
+Tuesdays at 7 p.m.
+June 8-August 10

-Guide to moving in Each year, the University of Georgia community welcomes more than 8,400 students into its 22 residence halls and apartments.
-Volunteers work to streamline the movein process and to address health and safety, traffic congestion, parking lot availability and elevator service rove in for fall 2020 is 8 a.m.
-Friday, August 14 until 9 a.m.
-Thursday, August 20.
-At press time, IV Line following details about the move-in process are accurate, but University Housing will provide updates via UGA email and on the move-in portion of the housing website at housing.uga.edu (click on Resources then Moving In) ARRIVAL TIME SLOTS In an effort to prioritize the health and safety of our community, move-in time slots will be available to lessen the number of people consistently coming into contact with one another.
-In staggering check-in times, University Housing is considering how many people would be in the building at a time, including elevator use.
-In addition, we ask that residents please bring no more than two family members or friends to assist with move in.
-AUGUST 14-17: All residents who plan on moving in on Friday, August 14 through Monday, August 17 must schedule an arrival time slot.
-The arrival time slot scheduling site will open in late June.
-More specific information about the site and how to schedule an arrival time slot will be shared in advance of the site opening.
-Greek recruitment participants, Redcoat Band members and other approved groups will have priority for arrival time slots on August 14-15.
-This may result in limited time slot availability for students not in approved groups on August 14-15 in some buildings.
-AUGUST 18-20: Move-in continues round-the-clock with no time slots needed.
-All residents must check in to their residence hall by 9 a.m. on August 20.
-UNLOADING ZONES August 14-17, unloading zones will be established in several parking lots near residence halls to assist residents and their families with move-in.
+Guide to moving in Each year, the University of Georgia community welcomes more than 8,500 students into its residence halls and apartments.
+Volunteers work to streamline the move-in process and to address health and safety, traffic congestion, parking lot availability and elevator service ove in for fall 2021 is 8 a.m.
+Friday, August 13 until 9 a.m.
+Wednesday, August 18.
+At press time, the following details about the move-in process are accurate, but University Housing will provide updates via UGA email and on the move-in portion of the housing website at housing.uga.edu/move-in.
+ARRIVAL TIMES In an effort to minimize traffic and checkin congestion, arrival times will be available for students to choose.
+Arrival times are required for anyone moving in August 13-15, and the arrival time scheduling site will open in late June.
+More specific information about the site and how to schedule an arrival time will be shared via students' UGA email in advance of the site opening.
+AUGUST 13: Arrival times required 8 a.m.-6 p.m.
+Sorority recruitment participants will have priority for arrival times on August 13.
+This may result in limited time slot availability for other students on August 13 in some buildings.
+AUGUST 14-15: Arrival times required 8 a.m.-6 p.m.

+UNLOADING ZONES August 13-15, unloading zones will be established in several parking lots near residence halls to assist residents and their families with move in.
 Drivers will be issued one-hour parking passes to unload their vehicles and then be redirected to long-term parking lots after unloading.
 Vehicles remaining longer than the one-hour time period will be towed at the owner's expense.
-Maps with unloading zones and long-term parking locations for each area of campus will be distributed as they are finalized.
-WHAT YOU'LL NEED TO MOVE IN Consider bringing a small cart or dolly.
-Although carts are MOVE IN BY THE NUMBERS 8,400 students living on campus 2 maximum number of people to bring to help with move in 175 staff and student volunteers helping with move in over the six-day period 9,696 gallons of Styrofoam and plastic film were recycled during 2019 move in.
+Maps with unloading zones and long-term parking locations for each area of campus will be communicated as they are finalized.
+AUGUST 16-18: Move in continues round-the-clock with no scheduled arrival time required.
+Unloading zones will not be enforced, and residents should park in their assigned lot by 7 a.m.
+August 18 WHAT YOU'LL NEED TO MOVE IN Consider bringing a small cart or dolly.
+Although carts are available in most buildings, there is a limited number of carts available for students to use.
+You might also consider bringing a small tool kit and a pen for filling out forms at check in.
+MOVE-IN TIMELINE

+16 | BULLDOG FAMILIES

+MOVE IN BY THE NUMBERS

+8,500+ students living on campus

+175 staff and student move-in volunteers helping in a three-day period

+10,000 average gallons of Styrofoam and plastic film recycled during move in.
 That's enough to fill a UGA bus top to bottom and front to back!

+5

+days of move in to limit traffic, parking and the number of people in common areas and lobbies

+5

+months housing staff spend planning for traffic and check ins during move in

+1

+hour residents can park in an unloading zone August 13-15.

+unlimited

+amount of time to move your belongings after checking in during your arrival time.

+110 +

+videos on the housing YouTube channel at youtube.com/housinguga

+10

-6 days of move in to limit traffic, parking and the number of people in common areas and lobbies 5 months housing staff spend planning for traffic and check ins during move in 1 hour residents and their two supporters can park in an unloading zone 213+ selfies taken with UGA mascot Hairy Dawg during move in 2019 15 opportunities to participate in a webinar throughout the summer to get your questions answered.
-For more information, point your smart phone's camera here:
+opportunities to participate in a webinar throughout the summer to get your questions answered.
+For more information, point your smart phone's camera here or visit housing.uga.edu/first-year-hub:

-MAIL

-MOVE-IN TIMELINE residence hall contracts begin
+Δ11G